Reimagine the Row

 Here’s what you can expect to see on site over the next few months:

-August to December2025 – Preparation for and demolition of buildings on site
+• August to early 2026 – Preparation for and demolition of buildings on site

 More About the Project